-Type of files Permissions: Type of files user group other numeric value Home directories, such as /home/userid rwx 700 User files, such as /home/userid/myfile rw- r 740 Shared directory for a team (where the group is used for access.) rwx rwx 760 Shared team files (where the group is used for access.) rw- rw 660
+Type of files Permissions: user group other numeric value Home directories, such as /home/userid rwx 700 User files, such as /home/userid/myfile rw- r 640 Shared team directory (where the group is used for access.) rwx rwx 770 (execute on the directory allows accessing the directory; read allows seeing its contents) Shared team files (where the group is used for access.) rw- rw 660